Positive energy representations of Sobolev diffeomorphism groups of the circle: Outlook

 \subsubsection{Acknowledgements.}

 S.C.\! would like to thank Gerard Misio\l{}ek for inspiring discussions.
 S.D.\! and S.I.\! would like to thank Stefano Rossi for the valuable discussions.
 Y.T.\! thanks Andr\'e Henriques and Kathryn Mann for useful information.
+We are grateful to the referee for detailed comments.

-S.D.\! and Y.T.\! acknowledge the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.
+S.C.\! , S.D.\! and Y.T.\! acknowledge the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.